 - The storage unit will be closed with a plastic seal.
 Break the seal and gain access to the unit.

 - Online rentals include a secure lock, which will be placed inside.
 If you have a different lock you want to use, you can return the provided lock for a full refund after you move in.

-Take your time when you move in!
-You’ll thank yourself later.
+Congratulations, you’ve just rented your first self-storage unit!
+Now all that’s left to do is move in and start reaping all of the benefits of a personal storage unit.
+Some advice: Be sure to take your time when you move in— you’ll thank yourself later.
 If you’re not sure where to start, check out this guide for organizing your storage unit.

-This guide covered the basics of how self storage works.
-However, if you have more questions, check out our frequently asked questions guide to see if we answered your query there.
-If you want to make the most of your rental, check out these storage unit tips for new renters.
+This guide covered the basics of how self-storage works.
+Have more questions for a storage manager or think we missed something?
+Check out our frequently asked questions guide to see if we answered your query.
+You can also learn how to make the most of your rental by reading these storage unit tips for new renters.